RenoBlitz/dataviz-project-proposal-ver1/README.md

 ## Updates so far
 1. Removed the map visualization.
 To solve the questions and do the tasks, map visualization cannot provide enough help even it provides some spatial information.

 2. Added a new line chart related to Question 2 (Price over time).
 The time is based on the fearture 'yr_built'.
 It is helpful on making a simple prediction of future house prices.
+This visualization will be shown in Prototypes section.

+3. For all visualizations, white will be used as the main background color and blue as the theme color.
+The colors of the remaining details will be designed based on the visualization.
+These will be updated soon.